-I love her to this day.
+I am Hopelessly Devoted.
 My love was not reciprocated, but I will never forget when Olivia Newton-John returned to a party just to see me (Mental note: I had made the big time.)

 An irate listener once punched me in the mouth.
 Please remember, radio schools would graduate “golden throats,” not “golden gloves.”
 When a listener wants something, usually it’s an autograph; very few want blood.
 Radio industry magazines never advertise: “Wanted: Jocks who Box!”
 A radio career is a soft, passive profession.
 An announcer comes to work, plays some records, and goes home.
 Apparently on some days, he limps home.

 Jay Michael Stevens preceded me on the air.
 On this fateful day, he ended his show by saying, “Radio Rick is next at ten.
 Poor Rick, he’s so dumb he thinks Sitting Bull is a talk show.”